How Can We Help?

 The analytical approach employed on this website takes for primary source material the following:

-• Census listings (‘official’ information)
+- Census listings (‘official’ information)

-• Baptisms-Marriages-Burials (‘official’ information)
+- Baptisms-Marriages-Burials (‘official’ information)

-• Other ‘official’ records (Central Government, Local Government, Ecclesiastical)
+- Other ‘official’ records (Central Government, Local Government, Ecclesiastical)

-• Trade Directories (commercial information: Kelly, Post Office, Pigot, etc. for 1849, 1851, 1855, 1859, 1865, 1871, 1875, 1878, 1880, 1885, 1889, 1895, 1898; also see Dennis R. Mills, Rural Community History from Trade Directories (University of Hertford, 2001)
+- Trade Directories (commercial information: Kelly, Post Office, Pigot, etc. for 1849, 1851, 1855, 1859, 1865, 1871, 1875, 1878, 1880, 1885, 1889, 1895, 1898; also see Dennis R. Mills, Rural Community History from Trade Directories (University of Hertford, 2001)

 As a result, references no longer appear either in the posts or on the Knowledge Base.
 For those interested in checking a reference, please contact direct.
 See here and here (subscriptions needed) for primary source access.
-Also go here.
+Also, go here.

 Sources & methods (1): Bio-Digs

-The overall analytical approach involves identifying people of interest, collecting as much of their established factual data as possible, then linking it together over time.
+The overall analytical approach involves identifying people of interest, collecting as much of their established factual data as possible, and then linking it together over time.
 Hence, it attempts to reconstitute as much of the individual’s life as possible.
 The same approach applies to the individuals’ families.

-• Track census appearances over time.
+- Track census appearances over time.

-• Find relevant information in ‘other records’ and Trade Directories (if appropriate).
+- Find relevant information in ‘other records’ and Trade Directories (if appropriate).

-• Source press references if exist.
+- Source press references if they exist.

-• Based on the reconstituted life and linkages discover and map the individual’s kinship connections and friendship or associate networks.
+- Based on the reconstituted life and linkages, discover and map the individual’s kinship connections and friendship or associate networks.

 For references and engagement, please get in touch.
 Main primary sources: here and here (subscriptions needed).